ideas-labo/admmo/README.md

 ## Souce Code

-The [`code`](https://github.com/3c23/admmo/tree/main/code) folder contains all the information about the source code, as well as a library jar file in the [`library`](https://github.com/3c23/admmo/tree/main/library) folder.
+The [`code`](https://github.com/ideas-labo/admmo/tree/main/code) folder contains all the information about the source code, as well as a library jar file in the [`library`](https://github.com/ideas-labo/admmo/tree/main/library) folder.
 The core of AdMMO is implemented in the `AdMMONSGAII.java` class, but due to it using some libraries that may violate the double-blind requirement, we temporarily hide some of the code import those packages.

+## Supplementary file

+The detailed raw data of the experiments can be found at [`supp.pdf`](https://github.com/ideas-labo/admmo/tree/main/supp.pdf).

+## Instructions for installing and running the code

+Detailed instructions about how to use the code can be found at [`INSTALL.md`](https://github.com/ideas-labo/admmo/tree/main/INSTALL.md).
+The requirements of the packages can be found at [`REQUIREMENTS.md`](https://github.com/ideas-labo/admmo/tree/main/REQUIREMENTS.md).